Remembering Seamus Heaney

 [Editor's Note: This piece was originally presented as a talk at the 2013 AWP conference in Boston.
 Please visit Heaney's biography to learn more about his life and career.
 You can also listen to Heaney in conversation with Michael Laskey in a Poetry Lectures podcast, or watch Heaney in this Poetry Everywhere video reading his poem "Blackberry Picking."]

-Tom Sleigh is the author of more than nine volumes of poetry, including The Chain (1996), Far Side of the Earth (2003), Space Walk (2007), and Station Zed (2015).
+Tom Sleigh is the author of ten volumes of poetry, including The Chain (1996), Far Side of the Earth (2003), Space Walk (2007), and Station Zed (2015).
 Space Walk won the 2008 Kingsley Tufts Award and earned Sleigh considerable critical acclaim.
-Referring to this collection, poet Philip Levine noted, “Sleigh’s reviewers use words such as ‘adept,’...
+Referring to this collection, poet Philip Levine noted, “Sleigh’s reviewers use words such as ‘adept,’ ‘elegant,’...